RichardDooling/Entertainment_Law/First_Amendment-Sex/First_Amendment-Sex.md

 And The easiest way to see them in action is to look at some cases where the government has sued artists and tried to stop them from "speaking."

 *   [*New York v.
 Ferber*](http://lawschool.westlaw.com/shared/westlawRedirect.aspx?task=find&cite=458us747&appflag=67.12), 458 US 747 (1982).

+The government expresses its misgivings about vulgar speech in the form of periodic enforcement actions filed by the Federal Communications Commission (FCC).  their application to various  Obscenity litigation occupied the Supreme Court's attention in the latter half of the last century, and still lingers in the form of the FCC's on-and-off obsession with "excretions"

+The *Pacifica* footnotes on "excretions" are laughable these days when every other high-def ad on that huge TV screen is selling excretion-related product: Menstruation, incontence, BPH and frequency of urination, "regularity," and of course erectile dysfunction.

+The word "excretory" occurs nine times in the *Pacifica* opinion, and each it's the FCC that appears obsessed.
+In each citation of FCC materials, the Commission is careful to note that it's descriptions of "sexual *and* excretory functions" that are problematic.
+Not since [Stanley Kubrick's *Dr. Strangelove,*](http://en.wikipedia.org/wiki/Dr._Strangelove) where United States Air Force Brigadier General Jack D. Ripper was obsessed with the safety of "our nation's precious bodily fluids" have government officials put their own peculiar obsessions on display with such OCD flair.
+The FCC seems find the words "shit" and "piss" to be particularly disturbing and at various times has taken the position that "fuck" ALWAYS connotes sex, even if it's used by a rapper saying, "Fuck the police!"
+Justice Harlan and a wiser Court disposed of these matters once and for all in *Cohen v.
+California* back in 1972

+In the latter half of the last century, the United States Supreme Court wrestled with obscenity statutes and definitions.
+  .
+But the obscenity problem has been largely "solved" by the Internet.
+These days those who want obscenity can easily find it online, and only once in a great while do others accidentally happen upon porn on the Internet.
+The porn industry is huge.
+Its paradox from day one.
+It needs to be everywhere and easily accessible, but also invisible, so as not to antagonize religious conservatives or market is huge, but the industry also depends for its survival

+the rest of the citizens of the Internet ever society d we know when we see it.
+Those who want to find it can easily do so, and the rest almost never accidentally see the stuff, so nobody cares.
+Hysterical If you want it, you can find it.
+On broadcast television here in 2014 it is a crime to say certain words.
+No major changes since *Pacifica*, just turf battles about how many times you can say fuck, or whether the person saying fuck is in a Steven Spielberg movie, where it's probably okay to say fuck, whereas if you were
+ Its content is regulated by the FCC if it is on broadcast television Can it also be outlawed if it is just too violent?

 -->

 <!-- END COMMENT -->